domwrap/ReTyPe/README.md

 ReTyPe is my solution to many of the frustrations I had when using RTP full-time for a year, which was then expanded to incorporate requests from colleagues within my team, before expanding further to facilitate and automate tasks company-wide for different departments.

-The best way to see what it can do is to have a nosey through the file header comments in the [refills](https://github.com/Hwulex/ReTyPe/tree/master/refills]) directory, but here's a few of some of my (our) favourites

 #### Release

 I imagine anyone else spending a lot of time in RTP probably getting as frustrated with it as I did, so I wanted to release this software as [FOSS ](https://en.wikipedia.org/wiki/Free_and_open-source_software) in the hope I may make the time they do spending using RTP that little more tolerable.